mister-simon/septembit-2024/README.md

 - If your completed template has been heavily customised, the jump links overlaid on the page won't be accurate.
 So you'll need to [restyle the `.complete` css](https://github.com/mister-simon/septembit-2024/blob/aee34d119b2cbb1c8c45ee1f2a13e47e69b1e115/src/routes/%2Bpage.svelte#L181) in the following step.
 - Update the content of the page `src/routes/+page.svelte` however you like.
 Swapping in your own username.
 Add links.
 Add and remove features.
 Restyle sections.
 Go wild.
 - Finally, generate a favicon (I used https://favicon.io/favicon-converter/) and drop the files into the `static` folder.
 You can also add a `favicon.gif` of one of your 32px works.
 Changes to favicon loading can be made via `src/app.html`.
+- Final note: I'm hosting using vercel.
+If you aren't going to use vercel then look up how to swap sveltekit adapters for your chosen hosting method.

 ## Building